squillero/GiuseppeE_pytorch-DNNs/README.md

 # PyTorch-DNNs

 This repository contains the workflow to implement several DNNs using TensorRT for reliability evaluations of permanent faults on GPU devices.
 This repository works along the reliability evaluation framework [**nvbitPERfi**](https://github.com/divadnauj-GB/nvbitPERfi/tree/Dev).
-The repository contains several folders; the main one is [**TensorRT_CNNs**](https://github.com/divadnauj-GB/pytorch-DNNs/tree/main/TensorRT_CNNs).
+The repository contains several folders:

+* The [**TensorRT_CNNs**](https://github.com/divadnauj-GB/pytorch-DNNs/tree/main/TensorRT_CNNs) folder contains the implementation of full DNN workloads

+* The [**Extract_Embeddings_CNNs**](https://github.com/divadnauj-GB/pytorch-DNNs/tree/main/Extract_Embeddings_CNNs) folder contains the implementation of individual layers for several DNNs

-The main script is [config_layers.py](https://github.com/divadnauj-GB/pytorch-DNNs/blob/main/TensorRT_CNNs/config_layers.py).
+The main script in any of the configurations is [config_layers.py](https://github.com/divadnauj-GB/pytorch-DNNs/blob/main/TensorRT_CNNs/config_layers.py).

 In order to use this framework, you have to follow these steps:
 1. Download the ImageNet dataset in your home directory as ```~/dataset/ilsvrc2012```